“Why did we ever buy this @^&@ system?”

-You’ve bought a new, shiny, all encompassing, truly amazing housing management system.
+You’ve bought a new, shiny, all encompassing, truly amazing best of all housing management systems.
 Or at least that is what the supplier said at the conference.
 It can do this and that, it can change your life forever, it can transform the way you do things for the better.
 However, can it?

 We say ‘can’.
 There is that word again.
 Can.

-DtL Creative have been involved in many housing systems implementations.
-It’s what we do, and we could write a book on the subject (now there’s an idea).
+I have been involved in many housing management systems implementations and I could write a book on the subject (now there’s an idea).
 We have been doing it for a while now, and although systems have evolved, and are technically more advanced, the same old issues of systems transformation rear their very ugly head again and again.

 As a consultancy, we find ourselves in the main getting involved in two lines of work with housing systems.